-&lt;sup>39This is important in light of the work of Dube and Harish (2020), who find that married queens are more aggressive compared to kings.
+45This is important in light of the work of Dube and Harish (2020), who find that married queens acted more aggressively compared to kings.
 Specifically, they write: "Queenly reigns may have had greater capacity than kingly reigns because of asymmetries in how they utilized their spouses.
 Queens often enlisted their husbands to help them rule, in ways that kings were less inclined to do with their wives.
 For example, queens often put their spouses in charge of the military or fiscal reforms.
-This greater spousal division of labor may have enhanced the capacity of queenly reigns, enabling queens to pursue more aggressive war policies." (p.
-2582)
+This greater spousal division of labor may have enhanced the capacity of queenly reigns, enabling queens to pursue more aggressive war policies" (p.
+2582).